 Directions Windows Face

 What direction your windows face affects how much sunlight they receive during the day.
 For example, western-facing windows let in the most sunlight during the late afternoons.
 If you have rooms that get a lot of natural light, consider installing windows with low ratings for solar heat gain coefficient.
 That way, you’ll have an easier time keeping rooms cool in the summer.

 Our Grand Rapids window contractors work hard to make sure you are satisfied with your new windows.
-To request a free quote for replacement windows, call Renaissance Exteriors & Remodeling at (616) 446-1248.
+To request a design consultation for replacement windows, call Renaissance Exteriors & Remodeling at (616) 446-1248.